-Metareasoning techniques provide a promising basis for self-improving systems (see (Anderson & Oates 2007; Cox 2005) for recent reviews).
-As described by Cox and Raja 2007, the metareasoning approach incorporates a meta-reasoning layer, with monitoring and control capabilities over the reasoning process, to adjust that reasoning process as needed.
+Metareasoning techniques provide a promising basis for self-improving systems (see Anderson & Oates, 2007, or Cox, 2005, for recent reviews).
+As described by Cox and Raja (this vol., chap.
+1), the metareasoning approach incorporates a metareasoning layer, with monitoring and control capabilities over the reasoning process, to adjust that reasoning process as needed.
+Introspective learning techniques have used self-models as a way to determine when, what, and how to improve the reasoning of systems.
+Here we focus on how a self-model may be exploited; an open challenge is how to provide capabilities for extending and refining self-models that are themselves imperfect or incomplete (Leake & Wilson, 2008).

 Previous research on introspective CBR has shown that metareasoning can enable a CBR system to learn by refining its own reasoning process.
 That work has tended to apply the introspective approach only to a single aspect of the CBR system, for example, to adjust the indices used for retrieval.
-This paper presents research on developing an introspective reasoning model enabling CBR systems to autonomously learn to improve multiple facets of their reasoning processes.
+This chapter presents research on developing an introspective reasoning model enabling CBR systems to autonomously learn to improve multiple facets of their reasoning processes.

-The remainder of this paper describes an approach in which an introspective reasoner monitors the CBR process with the goal of adjusting the retrieval and reuse strategies of the system to improve solution quality.
+The remainder of this chapter describes an approach in which an introspective reasoner monitors the CBR process with the goal of adjusting the retrieval and reuse strategies of the system to improve solution quality.
 Novel aspects of this approach, compared to previous work on introspective reasoning for CBR, include that it applies a unified model for improving the two main stages of the CBR process, that a single failure may prompt multiple forms of learning, and that it performs internal tests to empirically assess the value of changes proposed by the introspective reasoner, to determine which ones should be retained.

 The next section discusses previous work on introspective learning for case-based reasoning.
 The following section presents a detailed description of our approach and its implementation.
 The approach has been evaluated on problems from a fielded industrial application for design of pollution control equipment, for which we provide results in the next section.
-Before concluding the paper, we put in context our model with respect to the metareasoning models discussed in (Cox & Raja 2007).
-In the last section we present the conclusions and future work.
+Before concluding the chapter, we put our model into context with respect to the metareasoning models discussed in chapter 1 of this volume.
+In the last section we present our conclusions and directions for future research.